secureCodeBox/securecodebox.github.io/src/pages/integrations/persistence-provider/defectDojo.md

 ### Setting the Persistence Provider

 The engine supports multiple different persistence providers.
-Each of the prepackaged persistence providers can be toggle on by using environment variables.
+Each of the prepackaged persistence providers can be toggled on by using environment variables.

-The currently availible persistence providers are:
+The currently available persistence providers are:

 | Name          | Environment Variable                              | Default Value |
 | ------------- | ------------------------------------------------- | ------------- |